 So Hulu saved The Orville from cancellation and now we’re getting The Orville season 3 and that’s great.
 But what’s not great, is that the show is still being cancelled.
 Hulu is only planning to give it season 3 then they’re shutting it down.
 Or at least that’s the claim from The Cinema Spot where they’ve just uncovered evidence that there won’t be any more of the show after season 3.

-What’s not clear is if Hulu is cancelling the show because season 3 is taking too long and costing too much (it is) or if they never intended to give The Orville a fourth season anyway.
-I’m inclined to believe it’s the former, because the production process on The Orville season 3 has been incredibly torturous and Seth MacFarlane has been in no real hurry to actually deliver on the final product (more on that in a minute).
+As for The Orville, what’s not clear is if Hulu is cancelling the show because season 3 is taking too long and costing too much (it is) or if they never intended to give The Orville a fourth season anyway.
+Or maybe Seth just doesn’t want to do it anymore and he’s too busy working for NBC.
+I’m inclined to believe it’s the slowness with which The Orville season 3 is being produced, because the production process on The Orville season 3 has been incredibly torturous and Seth MacFarlane has been in no real hurry to actually deliver on the final product (more on that in a minute).

 So the plan for now is that The Orville season 3 will be the show’s last, but there’s always a chance that fans can change Hulu’s mind.
 To do that it’ll take huge viewing numbers for season 3, but it’ll also take a strong outpouring of support directed at Hulu.